Last updated January 16, 2019

 - String Chamber Ensembles: Qualified string players perform in small string ensembles coached by string faculty members.

 - Symphonic Wind Ensemble (SWE): The SWE is Morningside College's concert band.
 The objective of the ensemble is to bring the finest traditional and contemporary wind literature to their audiences as well as representing Morningside College in the community.
 The band performs regular concerts and tours throughout the academic year.
 No audition is required for membership in SWE, but previous band experience is recommended, and membership may be at the discretion of the director.
 An audition at the beginning of each semester will be used for seating placements and for the purpose of identifying soloists.
-All students enrolled in the Symphonic Wind Ensemble perform in the MOB.
+All students enrolled in the Symphonic Wind Ensemble perform in the Marching Mustangs.

 - Wind, Brass, and Percussion Chamber Ensembles: Morningside offers chamber music opportunities as well as large ensembles, including Brass Quintet/Ensemble, Woodwind Ensemble, and Percussion Ensemble.
 Each performs a wide variety of literature written for their respective instrumentation.
 Membership in these ensembles is through audition and/or recommendation with the respective directors.